openmainframeproject/zvm-community-tools/ztrust/README.md

 Here we have a combination of cross-signed PGP keys forming a web of trust.
 We also then have PKI root certificates which have been signed by PGP keys from that trust web.
+Signature verification using `gpg` is easy.
+Both GPG and (especially) OpenSSL are common on Linux systems (Z or otherwise) and available for z/OS.

+You can (should!) bring your own key to this party.
+If you don't know how to generate a PGP key pair, there are markdown docs in this folder to guide you.

 ## Multiplicity